Espresso Machine Repair Training – Coffee Machine Technician Course List

 Educational Requirements

 To enroll in an espresso machine repair school, you do not need any particular educational qualifications.
-Here, the aspiring technicians learn how to grind and extract the espresso product and do hands-on repairing of the machine.
-Through this training, technicians also learn how to effectively explain machines’ usage and maintenance.
+Here, the aspiring technicians learn how to grind and extract the espresso product and do hands-on machine repair.
+Technicians also learn how to explain machines’ usage and maintenance effectively through this training.

-Generally, technicians do not need certification, license, or any other legal formalities to seek employment.
-However, having a certification boost the chances of good employment opportunities.
+Generally, technicians do not need a certification, license, or any other legal formalities to seek employment.
+However, having a certification boosts the chances of good employment opportunities.

 IBCA (International Barista Coffee Academy)Opens in a new tab. in Tempe, Arizona, extends advanced and basic-level courses for training technicians.
-Aspirants can enroll in these courses using an appointment.
+Aspirants can enroll in these courses by appointment.
 For the introductory period, the academy charges a fee of $600, while the advanced training costs $1,400.
-The introductory course is a one-day course that delivers training in the repair and troubleshooting of several coffee machines.
+The introductory course is a one-day course that delivers training in repairing and troubleshooting several coffee machines.
 On the other hand, the advanced course spans three days and covers the essential training topics as well as the following lessons:

 • Electronics and Electrical Concepts